 Non-stop flights from Surgut (SGC)

 Surgut Airport (IATA: SGC, ICAO: USRR), also known as Surgut Airport, is a medium sized airport in Russia.
 It is an international airport and serves the area of Surgut, Russia.
-Surgut Airport has non-stop passenger flights scheduled to 28 destinations in 1 country.
+Surgut Airport has non-stop passenger flights scheduled to 30 destinations in 2 countries.

 Airlines flying from Surgut